Yellow Rail Coturnicops noveboracensis

 Like King Rail, Grimes documented breeding Purple Gallinules in the Eastport area throughout the 1930’s, and like the King Rail he also lamented the loss of their breeding habitat due to their breeding ponds being drained or filled in (Grimes, 1944).
 He also noted they were almost strictly limited to the eastern part of the county and did not occur west of the river.
 By 1940, he was only able to find one nest in a pond that a decade earlier had close to a dozen pairs in a “colony”.

-Purple Gallinules were still relatively easy to find in the 1980’s, but since then there are almost no reports of this species in the county.
+Purple Gallinules were still relatively easy to find in the 1980’s, but since then there are very few reports of this species in the county.
 In the early ’80’s they could still be found around Lake Narcissus, which is now surrounded completely by homes in the Hidden Hills subdivision.
 Obviously, they’ve been extirpated from that area.

 I long believed there was a remaining possibility that they still occur here, and if so most likely at Turner Pond in the Imeson area.
 Indeed, in 2011 one was reported in a pond at the nearby Jacksonville Zoo for a single summer day, suggesting they may still exist at Turner Pond less than half a mile away.
 On 4 October 2015, JC Knoll recorded a single Purple Gallinule at the main pond of Westside Industrial Park, where I was able to view it briefly later that afternoon.
 It was again recorded on the 5th by David Foster, but despite significant efforts by many birders over the next week it was not relocated.